 Want to donate?

 Visit our fundraising page

 Woking Youth Theatre is a registered charity committed to bringing quality performing arts education to the young people of Woking.

-We run fun, informal workshops every Sunday evening from 7pm at The Ypod Centre, Chobham Road, Woking, GU21 6JD for ages 14 to 21 inclusive.
+We run fun, informal workshops every Sunday evening from 6pm at Woking Leisure Centre for ages 14 to 21 inclusive.
 You’re guaranteed a friendly welcome.
 If you’d like to come and visit please complete our visitor form.

 Woking Youth Theatre welcomes members irrespective of culture, ethnic origin, gender, gender identity, nationality, race, religion, sexual orientation, and socioeconomic status.
 We are also able to support those with disability - please contact us for more information.

 A youth theatre that is synonymous with quality by supporting its members and employing professionals to teach best practices.

 It’s our mission to create a nurturing and secure environment in which young people can gain confidence and skills whilst making life-long friendships.
 And here’s why…